This annual quarter, Citigroup Inc, JP Morgan Chase & Co, Bank of America, and Wells Fargo & Co will all release their quarterly financial results.

-As lenders build up rainy-day savings in expectancy of an economic breakdown that is destroying investment banking, U.S. banking titans are expected to post lower fourth-quarter earnings this week.
+As lenders build up rainy-day savings in the expectancy of an economic breakdown that is destroying investment banking, U.S. banking titans are expected to post poor quarterly earnings this year.

 Here’s What’s About To Go Down

 While the market mood suddenly changed in 2022 from upbeat to vary, many large banks could defy the worst-case scenarios because they have curbed dangerous business practices, according to Credit Suisse analyst, Susan Roth.